rx-angular/rx-angular/apps/docs/docs/state/tutorials/increment-a-value.md

 }
 ```

-## Control rendering with `zoneless`
+## Control rendering with `unpatch`

-In this section we use the `zoneless` directive to get control over rendering.
+In this section we use the `unpatch` directive to get control over rendering.

 The sections State and Action are identical.
 The Display has a small difference.
-We use the `zoneless` directive to get rid of renderings caused by the button eventListener.
+We use the `unpatch` directive to get rid of renderings caused by the button eventListener.

 Rendering:
 A rerender gets only triggered by the `rxLet` directive.
 The process is the same as before.